blekenbleu/Fake8/README.md

 - 7 lsb of first message character are a command
 - second character is 7-bit data
 - for some commands, that second character 7-bit data is count for appended 7-bit character array of values.
-  One string application is to echo that string.
+  One string command to echoes that string.
-  One non-string application is to echo that second character.
+  One non-string command echoes that second character.
   Another non-string command resets the Arduino run-time sketch.
 - for commands with 1 == second-most significant bit of first message character,
   3 lsb index Arduino device application-specific settings, such as